 A temporary residence permit may be granted to a foreign national.
 Most temporary residence permits are issued from a quota set by the Government.
 The demographic situation in each region of the Russian Federation and the capacity of each region to accept foreign nationals for settlement is taken into account.

-The validity period of a temporary residence permit is three years.
+The validity period of a temporary residence permit is typically three years.

-A temporary residence permit may be granted to a foreign national outside the quota established by the Government only in limited circumstances expressly set out in law (for example, to a person investing in the Russian Federation, a person who is married to a Russian citizen, a person with a place of residence in Russia or a person who has a child who is a Russian citizen).
+A temporary residence permit may be granted to a foreign national outside the quota established by the Government only in limited circumstances expressly set out in law (for example, highly-skilled migrants, to a person investing in the Russian Federation, a person who is married to a Russian citizen, a person with a place of residence in Russia or a person who has a child who is a Russian citizen).

 Within the period of validity of a temporary residence permit, and provided that a foreign national has legal grounds, he/she may apply for and be issued with a permanent residence permit.
-An application for a permanent residence permit can be submitted by a foreign national to the Department of Migration no later than six months before the expiry of his/her temporary residence permit.
-In order to obtain a residence permit a foreign national must have resided in Russia for at least one year on the basis of a temporary residence permit.
-Highly-qualified professionals and their family members as well as foreign nationals recognised as native Russian speakers may obtain a permanent residence permit is granted to a foreign national for a period not exceeding 5 years.
-The permanent residence permit term can be extended an unlimited number of times.
+An application for a permanent residence permit can be submitted by a foreign national to the Ministry of Internal Affairs no earlier than eight months after the first year of residence in the Russian Federation on the basis of a temporary residence permit and no later than four months before the expiration of the temporary residence permit.
+A permanent residence permit is issued without a period of validity, with the exception of a residence permit for a highly-skilled migrants and members of their family, which is issued for the duration of their high-skilled migrant's work permit.